khoanguyn1411/khoanguyn1411/README.md

 👋 Hi, I’m Khoa Nguyen!

-👀 I’m a front-end developer.

-🌱 I'm familiar with Angular, React and Vue frameworks.
+I’m a front-end developer, familiar with Angular, React and Vue frameworks.

 📫 How to reach me:
   - Gmail: khoaah1411@gmail.com